Social Anxiety Meaning

 Shyness and social anxiety are not the same thing.

 Shyness can be a temperament.
 Social anxiety disorder is a mental health condition that involves persistent fear of negative evaluation, avoidance, and significant distress or impairment in everyday life.
 That distinction matters.
 Official guidance from NIMH, Mayo Clinic, NHS, and Cleveland Clinic all makes this point in slightly different ways: the issue is not just discomfort, but how much the fear shapes daily functioning.
-(National Institute of Mental Health)

-I wrote about adjacent versions of this in How to Describe a Quiet Person, Why People Notice Quietness, and Social Skills vs Interpersonal Skills.
 Not every quiet person has social anxiety.
 Not every introvert has social anxiety.
 But some of us are dealing with more than “just being reserved,” and it helps when we stop minimizing that.

 Does Social Anxiety Have to Be Diagnosed?

-Not in order for our struggle to be real.
+Not for our struggle to be real.

 Social Anxiety Screener: Could This Be You?